Calcium and the Vegan Diet

 - Broccoli (1 Cup, chopped, cooked): 31 mg.
 (27 Calories)

-For comparison, whole milk supplies 276 mg. of calcium per cup, with each cup providing 149 calories.
+For comparison, whole milk supplies 276 mg. per cup, with each cup providing 149 calories.
 So you can see that cow’s milk is an excellent source of calcium, but fortified soy milk is too.
 And on a per-calorie basis, bok-choy has more than four times as much calcium as whole cow’s milk.

-The above calcium figures are useful to keep in mind, but they’re also a lot to take in and make sense of.
+The above figures are useful to keep in mind, but they’re also a lot to take in and make sense of.
 With many calcium-rich vegan foods, the limiting factor of how much you’d want to eat in a day isn’t related to calorie content, but instead to how bulky these foods are.
 For instance, kale contains a great deal of calcium per calorie.
 The trouble is that this calcium is accompanied by a whole lot of bulk.
 If you tried to meet your daily calcium needs solely through cooked kale, you’d have to eat ten cups a day.
 You’d have to be deranged to attempt that!
-Even worse would be the prospect of trying to meet your calcium needs through black beans alone.
+Even worse would be the prospect of trying to meet your needs through black beans alone.
 Just imagine what eating more than ten cups of beans in a day would do to you.

 There’s certainly no question that you could get sufficient calcium by eating some combination of beans, greens, and broccoli.
 But your diet would be on the strange side, and would be bulkier than many people prefer.
-That’s why the addition of some calcium-fortified soy milk or some calcium-set tofu can make all the difference (Always make sure that your tofu contains calcium sulfate in the ingredients, otherwise it’s not a good source of calcium.)
+That’s why the addition of some calcium-fortified soy milk or some calcium-set tofu can make all the difference (Always make sure that your tofu lists calcium sulfate in its ingredients, otherwise it’s not a good source of calcium.)

-Together, calcium-set tofu and calcium-fortified vegan milks transform the task of getting sufficient calcium from tricky to easy.
+Together, tofu and vegan milks can transform the task of getting sufficient calcium from tricky to easy.
 For example, just by drinking a cup of soy milk with breakfast, and then including a half-cup of tofu as part of your lunch, you’ve already met half your daily calcium needs.
 From there, you need only eat a relatively small amount of beans and greens to put yourself over the top.

 Every sort of leafy green contains a substantial amount of calcium.
 But there’s an important caveat to keep in mind: several popular greens are loaded with oxalates (oxalic acid).
 These oxalates interfere with calcium absorption.
 Oxalates won’t cancel out all the calcium your greens contain, but they can interfere with absorbing most of it.
 So if you’re eating greens with the intention of boosting your calcium intake, you’ll want to avoid spinach, chard, and rhubarb—all of which are rich in oxalates.
 Note that if you choose to boil oxalate-rich greens, some of the oxalic acid will leech out into the water, improving calcium absorption if the cooking water is discarded.